Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care

 \subsection{Study Procedure}

-We conducted semi-structured interviews via Zoom, with each session lasting approximately 30-45 minutes to accommodate the demanding schedules of providers.
+We conducted semi-structured interviews via Zoom, with each session lasting approximately 30 to 45 minutes to accommodate the demanding schedules of providers.
 All interviews were audio-recorded and transcribed for post-study analysis.
-We design two interview protocols for care providers and for patients.
+We designed two interview protocols for care providers and patients.
 For \textbf{care providers}, we began by asking providers to recall a recent experience when they had a patient who developed post-operative complications after GI surgery.
-By grounding the discussion in this concrete example, we can ask follow-up questions about the team composition and coordination, communication breakdowns, and challenges of remote monitoring after the patient went home.
+By grounding the discussion in this concrete case, we can ask follow-up questions about team composition and coordination, communication breakdowns, and challenges of remote monitoring after the patient went home.
 We then probed deeper into the creation and use of artifacts like discharge summaries and the difficulties of cross-team communication.
 Although these technologies are useful in clinical settings~\cite{yao2025more, yang2025recover}, little work examines how to support fragile, high-risk patients as they transition home and must manage their own care.
 Thus, our interview protocol included questions to serve as a probe to explore the applicability of existing technology proposals to continuity-of-care work in post-GI surgery to better answer RQ3.